jasonereid/kql-scripts/README.md

         group   = resourceGroup

 ## Find all Azure storage accounts with public accessible set to TRUE, add TLS version also
-### Run this from the Azure Resource Graph Explorer

     resources
     | where type == "microsoft.storage/storageaccounts"